kenn/store_field/README.md

 user.tutorials[:quick_start] = :finished
 ```

-When option is not given, it defaults to the first serialized column with `Hash` datatype.
+When no option is given, it defaults to the first serialized column, using the `Hash` datatype.
 So `store_field :tutorials` is equivalent to the following.

 ```ruby
 store_field :tutorials, in: :storage, type: Hash
 ```

-## Set support
+## Typing support for Set

-In addition to `Hash`, StoreField supports `Set` datatype.
+In addition to `Hash`, StoreField supports the `Set` data type.
 To use Set, simply pass `type: Set` option.

 It turns out that Set is extremely useful most of the time when you think what you need is `Array`.